SumanRayamajhi/Airlingo/README.md

-Task no. 1 - link merics
+Task no. 1 - OAuth 2 workflow to authenticate users.
-Task no. 2 - change Information field
-Task no. 2 - change delete button
+Task no. 2 - Fetch API with Authorization(Access_Token).
-Task no. 3 - change dpage to topics
+Task no. 3 - Create chat room using Get, Post and Delete API.
-Task no. 4 - Loading